5 Best Password Managers for Linux in 2024: Safe + Intuitive

 roboform.com

 RoboForm provides the most convenient form-filling tool out of all the password managers I’ve tested — and it’s cheaper than most competitors.
-RoboForm is only available via its online dashboard and browser extensions (its desktop app isn’t Linux-compatible, whereas 1Password’s app is), but both the dashboard and extension are really comprehensive, and they work in Chromium-based browsers and Firefox.
+Linux users will have to rely on the online dashboard and browser extensions (unlike 1Password, RoboForm doesn’t have a desktop app for Linux), but both the dashboard and extension are really comprehensive and work with all major browsers.

 With RoboForm, you get: